 When managing sensitive, acne prone skin, it can feel like you’re stuck between a rock and hard place.
 No one wants to pick between having acne or feeling (and looking) raw and irritated!

 While it can take some time to find what works, it’s important to remember that there is no “one-size-fits-all” solution for everybody’s acne.
-What may work well for your friends or family members may not work well for you!
+What may work well for your friend or family member may not work well for you.
 Everyone’s skin is different and has different levels of sensitivity.
 That’s why it’s so important to customize your acne treatment and skin care routine according to how your skin responds.

 Here are some helpful tips for managing sensitive, acne prone skin:

 When it comes to sensitive skin, simple is better.
 Avoid starting multiple new products at once.
-Instead, add to your skin care routine slowly -one product at a time over the course of weeks.
+Instead, add to your skin care routine slowly, one product at a time, over the course of weeks.
 If you are struggling with irritation, then back off that new product.
 It takes 4-6 weeks to accurately assess how acne-prone skin is responding to a change in regimen, so this will require some patience on your part.
 But once you’ve found a routine that works for you, it’s totally worth it!